zhulik/pips/README.md

   - Batch: Group items into batches of a specified size
   - Flatten: Expand slices into individual items
   - Each: Apply a function to each item without changing the item
+  - Zip: Transform items and pair the results with the original items

 ## Basic Usage